Different Types of RC Car Sizes. Scale Matters.

 Need Help Deciding?

 At HobbyTown Santee, the team is passionate about helping you find the RC car that fits your needs and budget.
-Whether you’re after a compact 1:24 scale crawler for your backyard or a rugged 1:10 monster truck for tackling tough terrain, they’ve got the expertise to guide you.
+Whether you’re after a compact 1:24 crawler or a rugged 1:10 monster truck, they’ll guide you every step of the way.
+“When people walk in, we ask about where they’ll drive, what terrain they’ll tackle, and who’s using it,” Mark says.
+“Then we match them with the perfect RC car.”

 Visit HobbyTown Santee Today